exactchange/drv-core/README.md

 **[Exchange](https://github.com/exactchange/native-ember-token/blob/master/src/contracts/contracts.exchange.js)**: The transaction agreement for liquidating a foreign token in order to supply a native token.

+Contracts can encompass just one, or many transactions, and even establish long-term payment schedules involving various layers of validation and user interaction.

 ## Validations

 Validations are lifecycle hooks that run before a transaction is completed, and their `Boolean` return value determines whether or not the transaction will continue.
 Currently there are 2 kinds of validations: